richard-to/richard-to.github.io/random/_posts/2015-02-15-reading-list.md

 **January**

-- *Too Loud a Solitude* - Hrabal, Bohumil
+- *Too Loud a Solitude* - Bohumil Hrabal
 - *Either/Or* - Elif Batuman
 - *The Possessed* - Elif Batuman
 - *Strangers to Ourselves: Unsettled Minds and the Stories That Make Us* - Rachel Aviv